The essential Guide to Winter Pruning for Trees

 - Make clean cuts and take your time.
 Step back regularly to ensure you are checking the overall shape it should be symmetrical without any excessively long branches.
 As a rule of thumb your aim is to keep the branches that develop or maintain the structure of the tree.

 Top tips and what to avoid when pruning in winter

 - Prune branches at a downward angle so that rain will run off towards the ground.
 Flat cuts allow water to pool on the wound and create the perfect conditions for fungi to infect.

 - Be certain to prune above a node, this is where the leaves, buds and shoots emerge from the stem.
 This not only prevents die-back and disease, but it also allows you to encourage new stems to form in a chosen direction.
 Avoid cutting more than 1 cm above a node as this will leave an unattractive stump which won’t grow.
 By the same token try not to cut too close to the node as this can cause damage to the branch.

-- Be sure to prune out a canker which damaged wood and an airborne infection.
+- Be sure to prune out any canker and signs of infection.
 By taking early action you can extend the life and health of the tree.

 - Avoid over pruning as this can cause die back of the roots and it may take several years for the tree to recover.
 In addition, if you prune out the leader (known as ‘topping’), the plant can go into shock and put on lots of leafy growth at the expense of flowers and fruit.

 As with pruning in general, start by removing any branches that are rubbing or crossing as well as any dead or diseased branches.